LopeKinz/Phishing-Spammer/README.md

 I provide a python and a ruby script. both does the same.

+Soon ill update this tool to use AI to detect any phishing links.
+Maybe GPT4FREE

 ## Hotkeys for Spamming :

 START_HOTKEY = "ctrl+alt+s"